Zzoe00Y/YESlingo/README.md

 ### User Management Use Cases

-_Signup:_ Registers new users.\
+_Signup:_ Registers new users and creates new Users.\
-_Login:_ Handles user authentication.\
+_Login:_ Authenticates users.\
-_CheckProfile:_ Allows users to check their profiles.\
+_CheckProfile:_ Allows users to view their profile information, including username, password, and preferred language.\
-_ChangePassword:_ Allows users to update their passwords.\
+_ChangePassword:_ Enables users to update their passwords.\
-_SetPreferredLanguage:_ Set default output language.
+_SetPreferredLanguage:_ Lets users set the default output language for translations.\
-_Logout:_
+_Logout:_ Logs users out of their account.

 ### Translation Use Cases

-_ProcessTextTranslation:_ Handles the text translation feature.\
+_ProcessTextTranslation:_ Handles the text translation.\
-_ProcessImageTranslation:_ Manages text extraction from images and subsequent translation.\
+_ProcessImageTranslation:_ Manages text extraction from images and translation.\
 _ProcessSpeechTranslation:_ Manages voice recognition and translation.

 ### History Use Cases